I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 sake tasting corner 700x525

 Some of the selections include English in the titles & descriptions, but otherwise, there are helpful drawings that describe the flavor of each sake.
-With so many sake options to choose from, you’re going to have to make choices, so the information is useful for making the decision just a bit easier.
+With so many sake options to choose from, you’ll need to make some choices, so the information is useful for making the decision a bit easier.

 sake vending machine 700x933

 It’s as simple as that.
-Enjoy your sake & start planning what will be next.
+Enjoy your sake and start planning what’s next.
 I worked my way through a couple of sets of tokens, learning that I enjoy dry, full-bodied sakes with caramel flavors the most.

 There’s one small issue with the Sake Tasting Corner, which is that there isn’t really any seating.
 It’s not a place where you’re meant to linger for very long.
-That’s not a problem since there are other sake bars in Yuzawa, but don’t go there planning on spending much time.
+That’s not a problem, since there are other sake bars in Yuzawa, but don’t go there expecting to spend much time.

 sake tasting room yuzawa 700x525